lam4zf/Pluralsight/Javascript Path/Quickstart V1/Quickstart V1 Notes.md

 - For the "IoT": robots, wearable tech, and more
 - Full applications (the Youtube app for Playstation built on AngularJS).

-## Lesson:1 Hello World: Writing Your First JavaScript
+## Lesson 1: Hello World: Writing Your First JavaScript
 - Spacing doesn't matter
 - `alert()` - just a popup
 - `confrim()` - popup with the option to cancel